begriffs/heroku-buildpack-ghc/README.md

 ### Building new binaries for Heroku

-As new versions of GHC and Cabal are released we can build them for Heroku so the buildpack won't have to.
-The buildpack can build from official sources but it takes longer.
+As new versions of GHC and Cabal are released we should build them for Heroku and put them on S3 to speed up future deploys for everyone.
+Luckily the buildpack can do the building too.

 Adjust the `GHC_VERSION` and `CABAL_VERSION` in `bin/compile` and
-`bin/release` then deploy an app.
-It will build the new binaries.
-You have to copy them to S3.
-Do it like this:
+`bin/release` then deploy.
+It will build the new binaries from the standard GHC distribution.
+Then copy the results to S3 like this:

 ```sh
 heroku run bash